buildsi/build-abi-tests/libabigail/README.md

 ## abicompat overlooks backcalls

-the main() calls libcall which is in the underlinked libraries and has the same API and ABI but the libraries call a function back in the main app and which has a different ABI therefore the libraries are not compatible and libabigail fails to detect this.
+The main() calls libcall which is in the underlinked libraries and has the same API and ABI but the libraries call a function back in the app and which has a different ABI therefore the libraries are not compatible and libabigail fails to detect this.
 In the case of libunderlink1.C the function is `char *backcall( char *arg);` but in libunderlink2.C the function is `int backcall( char *arg);` In this